Guide to Appealing an IRS Tax Lien

 If you don’t appeal the filing of the IRS tax lien, you can still try to get around the lien at a later date.
 You can request a lien withdrawal, discharge, or subordination whenever you meet the conditions set forth by the IRS.

-You can also focus on paying back or settling your tax debt.
+You can also focus on paying back or settling your taxes owed.
 If you enter into a Direct Debit Installment Agreement, pay your balance under $25,000, and meet certain other requirements, you can then ask the IRS to withdraw the tax lien.

 Should You Get Representation to Appeal a Tax Lien?